A comprehensive review of non-obscure search engines

 Either way, I hope it’s obvious why being the default matters - people generally don’t switch.
 This phenomenon of human behavior clearly is bad for fostering competition, and there are lots of ideas out there on how best to address this without banning things just for being popular.
 Of course, a large corporation trying to maximize profits is expected, so why bother switching for reasons other than wanting to be a hipster?
 Here are some arguments you might consider:

 1. Search Engine Optimization exists, meaning bigger search engines might be getting worse every year.
 Search Engine Optimization is the practice of tailoring a website to please the ranking algorithm of the engine you are targeting, such that your website will rank more highly for more key-words than your less optimized rivals.
 This means business gurus are constantly tinkering with the popular search engines, trying to reverse-engineer the design principles of the algorithm and thus game the system.
 This is partly why, when you search for information about a product, you always get the same set of generic product review websites, which all say the same generic things.
 It’s a constant cat-and-mouse game with big-search engines, since everyone wants to optimize for them.
 When the big companies try to intervene against having their engines gamed, it inadvertently promotes something else, until the gurus catch up.
-This explains why if you search for a recipe you often see content that accidentally does well with these ultra-engineered algorithms such as those 20 page long cooking blog-posts in which some lady rambles on about her life before giving you that pancake recipe you wanted.
-If you are a smaller player, noone cares about you, so your index will inadvertedly surface much more “natural” content for queries.
+This may explain why if you search for a recipe you often see content that accidentally does well with these ultra-engineered algorithms such as those 20 page long cooking blog-posts in which some lady rambles on about her life before giving you that pancake recipe you wanted.
+If instead you are a search provider, noone cares about you, so your index will inadvertedly surface much more “natural” content for queries.

 2. You do not wish to support business practices that emphasize advertisers rather than users.
 Many big-tech companies make a lot of their money from appealing to advertisers.
 To be able to charge a premium, they help advertisers target the audiences of their desire.
 Of course, to target a specific group, you need to know the makeup and identities of the group’s members.
 This set of incentives practically invites questionable levels of data collection about users, with significant potential for misuse.
 Thankfully, many governments around the world seem to have started thinking about this problem, but there’s still a long and rocky path ahead of us.
 You might not want to support these practices, which would be a great reason to look for another service with a different business model.

-4. You want to find out about the features that the big players don’t have.
+4. You want to find out about the features that the big providers don’t have.
 This is the most fun/least cynical reason I’ll talk about.
 Basically, each search engine has a different design philosophy.
 Google clearly values performance and a minimal aesthetic, while Microsoft seems to not shy away from giving users lots of options and additional information.
 The smaller players also have interesting features that I’ll talk about later on in more detail, but often revolve around privacy, new technologies, and new ways for exploration.
 Who knows, maybe one of them has something you never realized you needed in your life?

 The alternatives come in a few flavors